 But the best part of my Noom success is that my back pain is gone.
 All of those aches and pains I had in the morning and while sleeping have diminished.
 The doctor was right – losing weight did help tremendously with my back and knee issues.
 This is probably why Noom also works directly with corporate programs to help them decrease their health/insurance costs.
 It has certainly decreased my doctor bills for the time being.

-Use my special link for a two week trial of the Noom app!
+Use my special link for a free two-week trial of the Noom app

 Why Noom Was a Success For Me

-This was one time where COVID was a benefit.
+This was one time when COVID-19 was a benefit.
 Habits are easier to form when you can control your environment, and the pandemic was good for that in a weird way.
-I had few restaurant temptations, and few social temptations.
-I cooked for myself at home most nights which allowed me to control my portions, and ingredients.
+I had few restaurant temptations and few social temptations.
+I cooked for myself at home most nights which allowed me to control my portions and ingredients.

-I think if you are starting Noom now when there isn’t a pandemic, then you need to ensure that your friends and your work is supportive of your goals.
-And you have to be pretty disciplined in the beginning and do more cooking at home where you can control your eating environment.
+I think if you are starting Noom now when there isn’t a pandemic, then you need to ensure that your friends and your work are supportive of your goals.
+You have to be pretty disciplined in the beginning and do more cooking at home where you can control your eating environment.

 I Like Exercise